 1st release had no headlights or marker lights

-2nd release included Front/Rear Headlights as well as Front/Rear White and Red Marker Lights.
+2nd release included Front/Rear Headlights, as well as Front/Rear White and Red Marker Lights.

-Space is extremely limited inside the model, especially the version with lights, for both a sound decoder and speaker but yet again we have the DCC Solution to this problem.
+Space is extremely limited inside the model, especially the version with lights, for both a sound decoder and speaker, but yet again we have the DCC Solution to this problem.

 And we won’t spoil the look of your Austrains 30 Class Tank Loco with a speaker on the cab roof or on the cab floor as advised by the manufacturer or even going to the extreme of cutting and modifying the cab to fit a sound decoder as many have done.

-The appearance of your Austrains 30 Class model won’t be altered when fitting sound by us.
+We provide professional installations so the appearance of your Austrains 30 Class model won’t be altered when fitting sound by us.